 \subsection{Analysis of \AdaptiveSampling Algorithm}

-In order to prove the guarantees of \AdaptiveSampling (\Cref{lem:adaptive_sampling}), we first give a result that demonstrates the monotonic behavior of $\cD_t$ at any point in the algorithm.
-This is a simple consequence of submodularity and the proof can be found in \Cref{app:nonincreasing_proof}.
+To prove the guarantees of \AdaptiveSampling~in \Cref{lem:adaptive_sampling}, we first show that $\cD_t$ has monotonic behavior at any point in the algorithm.
+This is a simple consequence of submodularity, and the proof can be found in \Cref{app:nonincreasing_proof}.

-\begin{restatable}[]{lemma}{percentageNonincreasing} In each round of \AdaptiveSampling, we have $\E[I_1] \ge \E[I_2] \ge \dots \ge \E[I_{|A|}]$. \end{restatable}
+\begin{restatable}[]{lemma}{percentageNonincreasing} In each round of \AdaptiveSampling, we have $1 = \E[I_0] \ge \E[I_1] \ge \dots \ge \E[I_{|A|}]$. \end{restatable}

 Now we show that if we choose the maximum set size $t^*$ in each round such that the average marginal gain of a randomly sampled subset of size $t^*$ is at least $(1-\varepsilon)\tau$, then we expect to filter an $\varepsilon$-fraction of the remaining candidates in the subsequent round.
 In \Cref{lem:filters-all} we show that our choice of the number of rounds is sufficient to guarantee that all unchosen elements have marginal gain less than $\tau$ with high probability.